We are unable to offer a contact centre service. However, messages left on our number will be returned within 24 hours or the next working day.

 You will need to state which Council departments you have dealt with.

 If you are requesting social care information then please provide details of any family members who were also involved with social care.
-This will allow us to conduct a more thorough search of our social care records and allow us to provide you with more information (see what information can I access?).
+This will allow us to conduct a more thorough search of our social care records and allow us to provide you with more information.

 2. Current identification

 The Council takes great care to ensure that personal data is only disclosed to those who are authorised to access it.
 For this reason you will need to provide a form of ID from each of the lists below in order to request your personal information.

 Examples of acceptable name identification:

 Examples of acceptable proof of address:

 Address ID is necessary in order to ensure that your personal data is being posted to the right place.
 If you would rather pick up your data by hand then please let us know.

 How long does a subject access request take?